The Sounds of Scent Reviews Fiore di Bellagio

 *A voice like velvet in a 1920’s style: Jonas Kaufmann sings a very velvety and sultry ‘Frag nicht warum ich gehe’- ‘das Lied ist aus’ ( Don’t ask me why I am leaving- The song is over -1931) by Robert Stolz.
 I bought the new CD ( don’t ask me why? ;-)) all rights belong to sony classical.
 And if you wondered, I couldn’t make the picture for that smaller, or move it.

-Italian Lemon and Citrus, Green Leaves, Ylang Ylang
+Top Notes: Italian Lemon and Citrus, Green Leaves, Ylang Ylang

 Heart Notes: Spicy Carnation; Gardenia absolute, Jasmin absolute, Bulgarian Rose Otto, Muguet, Violet, Bois de Rose